Securing Lab Networks for Instrument Control Systems

 async def connect(self) -> None:

-if self.state != InstrumentState.IDLE:
+if self.state is not InstrumentState.IDLE:

-raise RuntimeError(f"Cannot connect in state: {self.state.value}")
+raise BoundaryFault(f"connect refused in state {self.state.value}")

 self.state = InstrumentState.CONNECTING